 And it would have an awful lot more if it could have persuaded someone to merge with it in the mid-noughties: it tried and failed to get it together with Squire Sanders, Hunton & Williams (twice) and finally merger-happy Simmons & Simmons.
 Given the complete lack of success, the dream of a tie-up has faded and the firm is now content to grow under its own organic steam.
 And it has had a pretty good run, too.

-The firm’s key area of expertise is asset finance (particularly shipping).
-Accordingly it has the obligatory Piraeus office, together with Rome, Milan, Athens, Munich, Bangkok, Hamburg, Paris (rebuilt after an Orrick raid a few years back), New York (similarly put back together after a large chunk of its finance department went over to King & Spalding), Singapore, Honk Kong and most recently Frankfurt.
+With a well regarded shipping practice, the firm has the obligatory Piraeus office, together with Rome, Milan, Madrid, Athens, Munich, Hamburg, Paris (rebuilt after an Orrick raid a few years back), New York (similarly put back together after a large chunk of its finance department went over to King & Spalding), Dubai, Hanoi, Singapore, Bangkok, and Hong Kong.

-However, a growing number of staff niggles means the firm fared very poorly in RollOnFriday's Firm of the Year 2015, coming fourth from bottom.
+A growing number of staff quibbles means the firm has fared very poorly in RollOnFriday's annual satisfaction surveys.
 Staff have been unhappy about the lack of focus on career development, a lack of transparency ("we find out about strategy and decisions well after they've been implemented") and too many "periods of inactivity".
 One junior associate complained "the partners have no idea how unappreciated staff (both fee earners and support staff) at all levels feel", whilst another referred to an "antiquated and inflexible approach to work" and that partners "don't understand career progression".

 The London office space has also come in for some stick with an NQ commenting that it is "really dated and claustrophobic".
 Although there is hope since it is believed they are "planning a refurb..."

-If shipping floats your boat, and you fancy a small firm with good international opportunities, WFW is certainly worth considering.
+If shipping floats your boat, and you fancy a small firm (in City terms) with good international opportunities, WFW is certainly worth considering.